whitneyburton/portfolios/students/Archive/1510/aaron-greenspan/20150429-aaron-greenspan-m4.md

 ## B: Individual Work & Projects

-* 3: Challenged myself, learned a lot, made working things, but sometimes didn't have the cleanest code.
+* 3: Challenged myself, learned a lot, made working things, but at times sacrificed testing.

 ## C: Group Work & Projects

-* 4: GameTime was fun!
-Boxtrot was a great experience!
+* 4: GameTime was tough!

 ## D: Community Participation

-* 4: The only shame is that I couldn't do more!
+* 4: A bit disappointed with posse outcome.

 ## E: Peer & Instructor Feedback

 * 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.